Wyoming Highway 789: History

 WYO 789 was part of a 1950s proposal for a border-to-border U.S. Route 789 that would have traveled from Nogales, Arizona, to Sweet Grass, Montana.
-After the US 789 proposal was rejected by AASHTO, US 789 became part of a series of state highways numbered 789 traveling along the proposed route.
+After the US 789 proposal was rejected by AASHTO on 14 October 1952, US 789 became part of a series of state highways numbered 789 traveling along the proposed route.
 Wyoming, however, was the only state that actually applied the number exclusively to existing highways (but only in some sections), whereas the other states simply added a concurrent SR 789 over existing highways.
-Because of this, all the states except Wyoming deleted the designation and removed the signs.
+Because of this, all the states except Wyoming eventually deleted the designation and removed the signs.